b-lukaszuk/RJ_BS_eng/contents/julia_first_encounter.md

 If you feel stuck right now, don't worry.
 It sounds difficult, because so far you don't know all the necessary elements to solve it.
-Still, I believe you can do this by reading the Julia docs and using your favorite web search engine.
+Still, I believe you can do this by reading the Julia's docs and using your favorite web search engine.

 Here are some constructs that might be useful to solve this task: